Ideas for extra revenue for your studio.

 First determine what you want to sell.
 T-shirts, sweaters, mugs, bags.
 Ask your customers what they would love to own with your schools’logo on it.
 Don’t go and order stuff to only find out nobody is interested in it.
 First, ask around.

 For instance, if you have a group that performs a lot, make t-shirts or sweaters.
 And, obviously, let them wear them at any event they dance at.
 Which brings us to idea number 3.

 Idea number 3: sell choreography and perform.

 Firstly, do research and see what kind of events are coming up in your community.
 A concert by a musical ensemble, a dinner for charity, a reception at city hall, an opening of an art gallery?
 Perfect.
-Contact the organising party and ask if they have an interest in dance performance, just for their event.
+Contact the organizing party and ask if they have an interest in dance performance, just for their event.

 This will ask some creative thinking on your part, but you can do this.
 Make it special and one of a kind.
 Ask for a meeting and give them a tip of your beautiful plan to make their event even more special.

 Yes, this will take time because you will be negotiating back and forth and have to up your selling techniques.
-But, when there is a connection with the organisation and they are willing and you see eye to eye, it can be wonderful.
+But, when there is a connection with the organization and they are willing and you see eye to eye, it can be wonderful.

-Make sure you calculate in advance how many hours it will take you to make the choreography, teach it and rehears with your dancers.
+Make sure you calculate in advance how many hours it will take you to make the choreography, teach it and rehearse with your dancers.
 And establish a fee for the performance.
 Make sure you communicate and negotiate this beforehand, just to prevent unpleasantness.

 And never do this for free, just to get publicity and name recognition.
 Publicity and name recognition will not pay your bills!
 Establish yourself as a legit business and not a hobby, from the start.